 C(n,r)is the number of combinations;

 nis the total number of elements in the set,

 ris the number of elements you choose from this set.

 The exclamation mark

 ! represents a factorial.
 Check out our factorial calculator for more information on this topic.
 The expression on the right-hand side is also known as the binomial coefficient.
-We also use it in our other statistics calculator called the binomial distribution calculator.
-If you visit this site, you'll find some similarities in computations - for example, that binomial calculator uses, in fact, our nCr calculator.
+We also use it in our other statistical calculator, called the binomial distribution calculator.
+If you visit this site, you'll find some similarities in the computations - for example, that binomial calculator uses our nCr calculator.

 Let's apply this equation to our problem with colorful balls.
 We need to determine how many different combinations are there:

 C(12,5) = 12!/(5! * (12-5)!) = 12!/(5! * 7!) = 792.

 You can check the result with our nCr calculator.
 It will list all possible combinations, too!
 However, be aware that 792 different combinations are already quite a lot of to show.
 To avoid a situation where there are too many generated combinations, we limited this combination generator to a certain, maximum number of combinations (2000 by default).
 You can change it in the advanced mode whenever you want.

-You can notice that according to the combinations formula, the number of combinations for choosing only one element is simply
+You may notice that, according to the combinations formula, the number of combinations for choosing only one element is simply

 n.
 On the other hand, if you have to select all the elements, there is only one way to do it.
 Let's check this combination property with our example.
 You've got the total number of objects that equals

 n = 12.
 Every letter displayed in nCr calculator represents a distinct color of a ball, e.g., A is red, B is yellow, C is green and so on.
 If you choose only one element

 r = 1 at once from that set, the number of combinations will be